Infrared Quantum Electrodynamics and the Rayleigh-Jeans Physics: Planck distribution for IR-QED clouds and its Rayleigh--Jeans limit

 Thus, the correction to the effective temperature arising from Berry--phase effects follows from the infrared contribution

-This expression shows that the Berry–phase correction induces a power–law modification of the Rayleigh–Jeans law, controlled by the anomalous infrared dimension~$\gamma$.
-In observational terms, the corresponding deviation of the spectral energy density scales as $\Delta u_{\rm Berry}(\omega)\propto \omega^{\,3-\gamma}$, so that the effective critical index governing the Rayleigh–Jeans behaviour is $(3-\gamma)$.
+This expression shows that the Berry--phase correction induces a power--law modification of the Rayleigh--Jeans law, controlled by the effective infrared exponent~$\gamma$.
+In observational terms, the corresponding deviation of the spectral energy density scales as $\Delta u_{\rm Berry}(\omega)\propto \omega^{\,3-\gamma}$, so that the effective critical index governing the Rayleigh--Jeans behaviour is $(3-\gamma)$.

-This correction to the Rayleigh–Jeans law, derived from the adiabatic approximation of QED, shows good agreement with the observational data, as will be discussed in the next section.
+This correction to the Rayleigh--Jeans law, derived from the adiabatic approximation of QED, shows good agreement with the observational data, as will be discussed in the next section.